Djenairo Daniels: International career

 Born in the Netherlands, Daniels is of Surinamese descent.
 He was named to the Netherlands U17 roster for the 2019 UEFA European Under-17 Championship and 2019 FIFA U-17 World Cup.
 He also was named to the Netherlands U18 in a four nations mini-tournament in 2019.

+In August 2025, Daniels began filing the required paperwork to play for Suriname at international level.
+On 30 September 2025, he was called up to the national team for the first time ahead of their 2026 FIFA World Cup qualification matches against Guatemala and Panama.
+He made his debut for Suriname, during the 1–1 draw against Guatemala on 10 October 2025, as a second-half substitute, but he had to be substituted out himself due to injury.